From the 6 April 2015 the law will change to prevent the display of tobacco products in all retailers of tobacco.

-From the 1st March 2012 it became illegal to sell tobacco products from vending machines in Northern Ireland.
+From the 1 March 2012 it became illegal to sell tobacco products from vending machines in Northern Ireland.
 Businesses can use these vending machines to sell other types if they wish or can move them to locations that can only be accessed by staff.
-These measure was one of a number introduced to reduce the opportunities that under 18's have to purchase cigarettes illegally.
+These measure was one of a number introduced to reduce the opportunities that under-18's have to purchase cigarettes illegally.

-Further information on this change in the law is available in this guidance document
+Further information on this change in the law is available in this guidance information.

 The Environmental Health Section carried out a programme of work each year to ensure all tobacco retailers are away of their requirements not to sell tobacco products to those under 18.
 As part of this work test purchases of tobacco products may take place in retailers using a child whose is under 18 to check that retailers are complying with their responsibilities.

 Since 30 April 2007 all of Northern Ireland's workplaces and public buildings have been smoke free.

 The Smoking (NI) Order 2006 affects most businesses in Northern Ireland including factories, offices, bars and restaurants as well as work vehicles and public transport.

 The law also applies to enclosed public places such as community and church halls, sports centres, shopping centres and schools.
 The Environmental Health team in Council is available to answer any smoke-free queries businesses may have.